I am a nurse who enjoys traveling, spending time with my family and having fun. I've had a passion for traveling all my life.

 For the last 70 years, Roswell has taken on legendary status as the site of a possible 1947 crash landing of alien spacecraft.
 Dubbed the "Roswell Incident," the town has continued to draw alien enthusiasts and truth-seekers from all over the world.
 It has been featured in multiple movies and TV shows like the X-files, Star Trek, and The Rock.
 It even had its own TV show in the early 2000s called Roswell.
 When people think of UFOs, the word "Roswell" usually comes to the top of their minds.

 As we worked our way to Albuquerque, we decided to make a stop in Roswell.
-As a person who was obsessed with the X-files in the 90s, I could not resist coming to this small town to view the evidence of the Roswell Incident for myself.
+As a person who was obsessed with The X-Files in the 1990s, I could not resist coming to this small town to view the evidence of the Roswell incident for myself.

 We buy our tickets.
 Only $10, and military get a discount.
 As you walk through the museum, you see wall after wall of newspaper headlines from the 1930s and 40s talking about UFO sightings.
 The Roswell Incident is described in great detail almost to the minute.
 It starts with rancher Mack Brazel finding the UFO debris on his land.
 The story continues by describing how Army Maj Jesse Marcel collected pieces of the wreckage and was so excited that he decided to share the material with his family in the middle of the night.
 You'll learn how supposed "G-Men" cordoned off the crash area, collected the debris, and flew it to Fort Worth Army Air Field, where it has never been seen again.
 Replicas of the alien wreckage are on display.
 The Army said the crash was a weather balloon.
 Are they telling the truth?
 Come to Roswell, review the evidence, and decide for yourself.